sumitjha33/Deepthought-s_Assignment/README.md

 GEMINI_API_KEY=your_api_key_here
 Never share your API key publicly or include it in submissions.

-How to Run
+Usage
 Main Entry Point:
 Run the manager agent to access all features:

-bash
+text
 python brain_ai.py
 Example requests:

-“Help me make a 7-day study plan for my math exam.”
+"Help me make a 7-day study plan for my math exam."

-“I feel stressed, give me a mindfulness prompt.”
+"I feel stressed, give me a mindfulness prompt."

-“Brainstorm funny video ideas about AI for YouTube Shorts.”
+"Brainstorm funny video ideas about AI for YouTube Shorts."

 Run Individual Agents:
 You can also run any agent directly:

-bash
+text
 python study_planner_agent.py
 python mindfulness_agent.py
 python video_idea_agent.py
+Customization
+Add new agents by creating additional modules and updating the intent classifier in brain_ai.py.

+Enhance with logging, session memory, or advanced orchestration as needed.

+Sample Outputs
+Sample outputs for each agent are included in the approach document and output logs.

+Troubleshooting
+Ensure your .env file is present and contains a valid Gemini API key.

+If you encounter errors, check that all dependencies are installed and that your Python version is 3.8+.